To describe one of my first loves as a ‘big bag’ might be a little misleading, but it is quite true.

 Apple now has a reported 150 billion dollars in its bank account.
 The iPad and iPhone are not cheap but just like my experience with a rucksack, people all over the world have fallen in love with the products because of their design, performance and image.
 Later on in Isaacson’s book he describes the lengths that Jobs went to in order to make Apple’s hardware and software perfect.

 For Steve Jobs, 99.9% just wasn’t good enough.
 For reference, his hunger and desire to make the very most of his visionary talents is best revealed in this short TED film entitled ‘How to live before you die’.

 As entrepreneurs we can learn so much from the Apple revolution and Steve Jobs’ passion for innovation and design perfection.
 If we think about products or services that we love to purchase and then apply the principles of craftsmanship to our own work, why can’t we make a dent in the universe too?

 Key Learning Points: Long-term business success is built on the creation of services and products that fully resonate with the customer.
 Being ‘average’ or even ‘good’ is not enough.
-Pay attention to every detail and seek to be different by being brilliant.
+With ideas, designs, services and products, pay attention to every detail and seek to be different by being brilliant.
 Achieve this result and you’ll have a very strong and lasting business.